 He led me to 2nd Corinthians 4:7, “However we possess this precious treasure (the divine Light of the Gospel) in (frail, human) vessels of earth that the grandeur and exceeding greatness of the power may be shown to be from God and not from ourselves.”
 The Amplified Bible.
 Ouch.
 OK, Lord, I get it.

-My granddaughter, Brooklynn, is seven now.
-And her little sister, Olive Robin is five.
+My granddaughter, Brooklynn, is nine now.
+And her little sister, Olive Robin is seven, followed six years later by a brother, Quincy Spencer.
 May I stay ever humbled by the Grace that gives me each day and His strength that sustains me.
 I hope that some of these resources will sustain you in battle, comfort you in despair and lead you to hope and healing.